curl/everything-curl/libcurl-http-requests.md

     Content-Length: 6
     Content-Type: application/x-www-form-urlencoded

-If you're not pleased with the default set of headers libcurl sends, the application has the power to add, change or remove headers in the HTTP request.
+If you are not pleased with the default set of headers libcurl sends, the application has the power to add, change or remove headers in the HTTP request.

 ### Add a header

-To add a header that wouldn't otherwise be in the request, add it with `CURLOPT_HTTPHEADER`.
+To add a header that would not otherwise be in the request, add it with `CURLOPT_HTTPHEADER`.
 Suppose you want a header called `Name:` that contains `Mr. Smith`: